apioo/fusio/README.md

 # Backend

+Fusio provides several apps which work with the internal backend API.
+These apps can be used to manage and work with the API.
 This section gives a high level overview what the Fusio system provides and how the application is structured.
 Lets take a look at the components which are provided by Fusio:

 ![Overview](https://github.com/apioo/fusio/blob/master/doc/_static/overview.png)